 Uncommon: Fatigue; infusion site irritation; infusion site hypersensitivity; infusion site pruritus; malaise

 a The adverse reactions included in the table occurred within 24 hours of administration of vernakalant (see sections 4.2 and 5.2) with an incidence > 0.1 % of vernakalant patients and higher than placebo

 b See subheadings atrial flutter and bradycardia below

 Description of selected adverse reactions

-Clinically significant adverse reactions observed in clinical trials included hypotension and ventricular arrhythmia. (see sections 4.4 Hypotension, Congestive Heart Failure).
+Clinically significant adverse reactions observed in clinical trials included hypotension and ventricular arrhythmia (see section 4.4).

 Bradycardia was observed predominantly at the time of conversion to sinus rhythm.
 With a significantly higher conversion rate in patients treated with vernakalant, the incidence of bradycardia events was higher within the first 2 hours in vernakalant treated patients than in placebo-treated patients (1.6 % versus 0 %, respectively).
 Of the patients who did not convert to sinus rhythm, the incidence of bradycardia events in the first 2 hours post-dose was similar in placebo and vernakalant treated groups (4.0% and 3.8%, respectively).
 In general, bradycardia responded well to discontinuation of treatment and/or administration of atropine.